linearregression/ecs-playground/README.md

 ### Docker
 Docker and containers are increasingly becoming popular and offer several benefits from a development and delivery perspective.
 Similar to the way CloudFormation can provision AWS services, Docker provides a declarative syntax for creating containers.
 For more about Docker architecture, refer to [Understand the architecture](https://docs.docker.com/engine/understanding-docker/)

+If you are interested in playing with Docker, you can review an older post that covers Docker basics [https://github.com/srirajan/onmetal-docker/blob/master/README.md]()

 ### ECS